Gradient flows for empirical Bayes in high-dimensional linear models: Gradient flow and adaptive Langevin dynamics method

-We remark that estimating the high-dimensional density $q_t$ on $\R^p$ may be challenging, but estimating its average marginal $\bar q_t$ on $\R$ is conceivably easier.
-In this work, we will simulate the coupled system (\ref{eq:gflow}) and (\ref{def:Langevin}) using an estimate of $\bar q_t$ in (\ref{eq:gflow}) by the empirical distribution of coordinates of $\bvarphi_t$,
+Simulation of the gradient flow equation \eqref{eq:gflow} for $\{g_t\}_{t \geq 0}$ requires knowledge of $\bar q_t$, which typically remains intractable to exactly compute.
+However, $\bar q_t$ may be estimated from a sample $\{\bvarphi_t\}_{t \geq 0}$ of the Langevin diffusion \eqref{def:Langevin}.
+An important remark is that while estimating the high-dimensional density $q_t(\bvarphi)$ on $\R^p$ may be challenging, estimating its average marginal distribution $\bar q_t(\varphi)$ on $\R$ is conceivably easier.
+Indeed, we propose the simple empirical estimate

-To reduce the influence of Monte Carlo variance of this estimate on the prior $g_t$, we will set a small relative learning rate parameter $\alpha$ in (\ref{eq:joint_flow_intro}) in our numerical implementations, so that $g_t$ depends in aggregate on estimates of $\{\bar q_t\}$ over a longer effective history of past time.
-We conjecture that for high dimensions $p$ and design matrices $\X$ that have limited long-range dependence across variables, the estimate on the right side of (\ref{eq:barqestimate}) may concentrate well around $\bar q_t$ without needing to average across multiple parallel samples of $\bvarphi_t$.
-We discuss this further in \prettyref{sec:conclusion}, and leave the theoretical exploration of this to future work.
+based on the coordinates of a single sample $\{\bvarphi_t\}_{t \geq 0}$ of this Langevin diffusion.
+Substituting this into \eqref{eq:gflow} yields an empirical estimate for this gradient equation,